dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/clickable-inline-topic-links.png

-Clicking on inline topic links will reveal the linked topic in the topicmap.
+Clicking on inline topic links will reveal the linked topic in the Topicmap.

 .. _user_uploading-or-embedding-images: